NWU-UNI/CMPG-323-Project-4-31655815/README.md

 ## Requirements
 # GitHub Administration
-*Create and Configure GitHub Repository
+* Create and Configure GitHub Repository
-*Create a ReadME.md file that will be used to describe your project and how stakeholders are to use the report that you have developed
+* Create a ReadME.md file

 Project Progress Ensure that the solution has been committed and pushed to source